jbcodeforce/autonomous-car-mgr/docs/index.md

-# Autonomous Car Manager Service

-A simple application to manage an inventory of Autonomous Robot Cars.
-This is to demonstrate some of the microservice implementation in Lambda with functional and stress testing.
+# Lambda studies

+???- Info "Version"
+    Created 01/2024.
+Update 02/2024

+This repository includes a set of best practices around developing a solution using Lambda and Amazon serverless services.
+To demonstrate some of the concepts with code, the repository also includes a simple microservice to manage an inventory of Autonomous Robot Cars.

 ## Questions this repository try to answer

 ### Architecture Patterns

-* [x] Review Lambda runtime architecture
+* [x] Review Lambda runtime architecture (internal view).
+[See this section >>> ](./architecture.md/#lambda-run-time-architecture)
 * [x] Serverless architecture patterns: how to map to a microservice approach ? what are the best practices for using Lambda functions to ensure loose coupling and service autonomy?
 * [x] How to use event sourcing with Lambda?
 * [ ] How to handle state management in a stateless environment like AWS Lambda, especially for complex workflows or transactions?